 Vitamin C Foods: 5 Rich Sources of Naturally Occurring Ascorbic Acid

 Vitamin C (ascorbic acid) is pretty awesome.
 Not only is it a vital micronutrient for human survival, but it also maintains testosterone levels and protects hormones from the harmful effects of oxidative damage.

-There are many foods high in vitamin C, but for this article I have chosen 5 of them that perfectly fit a testosterone boosting diet, majority of them being fruits.
+There are many foods high in vitamin C, but for this article I have chosen 5 of them that perfectly fit a testosterone boosting diet, the majority of them being fruits.